nicolaujoao1/nicolaujoao1/README.md

    <h3> Software Developer(.NET DEVELOPER)</h3>
    <p>
-     Technology lover and easy to learn, BSC in Computer Engineering at INTIC, I have been working for more than 2 years as a developer and I am also a programming instrutor in my spare time.
+     Technology lover and easy to learn, BSC in Computer Engineering at INSTIC(INSTITUTO DE TECNOLOGIA DE INFORMAÇÃO E COMUNICAÇÃO), I have been working for more than 2 years as a developer and I am also a programming instrutor in my spare time.
 I have a great passion for competitive programming, I participate in Angolan collegiate programming contests(AOCPC), competitive since 2019 until now.
 I am particularly concerned with developing